Thursday, December 7, 2017

 Now you may object that I've made two different thematic connections, a connection to the theme of foreign pagan women leading Israelites astray, and women being raped as spoils of war.
 But I'd argue those themes do go together.

-The main obvious Torah example of the foreign women theme is what happens with Moabite women because of Balaam.
+The main obvious Torah example of the foreign women theme is what happened with the Moabite women because of Balaam.
 People forget that happened after Israel had just been militarily victorious over Moab.
-And Solomon's many wives also came from mostly from nations David had conquered, and chronologically Rehoboam's mother he was married to while David still lived.
+And Solomon's many wives also came mostly from nations David had conquered, and chronologically Rehoboam's Ammonite mother he was married to while David still lived.

 Taking women as spoils of war can lead to unwanted foreign cultural influence.
 To a moderner that's not the actual reason to morally object to the practice, and I'm sure God agrees.
 But when writing people a religious guide book unintended consequences are what people are more likely to listen to.